-Fought on the banks of the River Somme in France, the five-month-long Battle of the Somme was one of the most harrowing events in modern history.
+Fought near the banks of the River Somme in France, the five-month-long Battle of the Somme was one of the most harrowing events in modern history.

-With a million casualties and 300,000 deaths, the fruitless struggle between Allied and German forces has come to represent the futility of war, and a human cost that has never been forgotten.
+With perhaps as many as a million casualties and 300,000 deaths, the fruitless struggle between Allied and German forces has come to represent the futility of war, and a human cost that has never been forgotten.

 Get a quote now for your fully-guided Somme school trip, including history trips endorsed by the Pearson Edexcel’s GCSE History examination boards.